ごちそう

 You always treat me, so next time I want to treat you.

-ごちそう combines the honorific ご with 馳走(ちそう) (originally meaning 'running around' to prepare a meal).
+ごちそう combines the honorific ご with 馳走(ちそう) (originally meaning "running around" to prepare a meal for guests).

-• ごちそうさまでした: thank you for the meal (after eating)
+• ごちそうさまでした: thank you for the meal (said after eating; one of the most essential daily phrases)